 There are two components of an ink jet plotter’s final product—print material and ink.
 Most people have a good idea when it comes to the durability of print media.

-It is obvious that a Mylar film will last longer and have much better archival properties than standard paper.
+A Mylar film will last longer and have much better archival properties than standard paper.
 However, ink is something that is commonly overlooked.

 Photo credit: Neils Photography